aschoepe/ooxml/doc/ooxml.md

 # DESCRIPTION

-The commands of this package read or create ECMA-376 Office Open XML Spreadsheets (libreoffic and Excel ".xlsx" files).
+The commands of this package read or create ECMA-376 Office Open XML Spreadsheets (libreoffice and Excel ".xlsx" files).
 The most important three are:

     ::ooxml::xl\_read - imports a .xlsx spreadsheet files into a Tcl array